 Title IX is the federal law applicable to students and employees prohibiting sex discrimination in educational institutions.
 It is from the Higher Education Act of 1965, amended in 1972 and 1987 and 34 CFR Part 106.
 Title IX forbids sex discrimination in all College educational programs or activities, occurring on the physical campus of Peru State College; areas owned or controlled by the College; locations, events, or circumstances which the Colleges exercise substantial control over the individual engaging in the conduct and the context in which the conduct occurs and any building owned or controlled by a student organization recognized by the College.
 Sex discrimination can include sexual harassment, sexual assault, dating violence, domestic violence, and/or stalking.
-Inquiries about Title IX or 34 CFR Part 106 can be made to Peru State Colleges Title IX Coordinator or to the Assistant Secretary of the Department of Education.
-The Title IX Coordinator for Peru State College is Ms. Eulanda Cade, Director of Human Resources/Title IX Coordinator.
+Inquiries about Title IX or 34 CFR Part 106 can be made to Peru State College is Ms. Eulanda Cade, Director of Human Resources/Title IX Coordinator.
 Contact Ms. Cade at 402-872-2230 or ecade@peru.edu.
 Her office is in the Administration Building, room 312.
 See Board of Trustees Policy 3020 Grievance Policy & Procedures For Sexual Harassment & Sex Discrimination